Skip to main content

 Shell Apphttp://localhost:5000The main entry point for the frontend application.

-Admin Portalhttp://localhost:5001Administrative interface (accessible via Shell App).
+Admin Portalhttp://localhost:5001Administrative interface (accessible via Shell App /admin).

 Keycloakhttp://localhost/keycloakIdentity Provider (Admin Console).